dogweather/asset_ram/README.md

 In an effort to help my app run in a small 512MB virtual server, I looked through every view invocation in the logs.
 After I optimized a bunch of my code, I realized that the asset helpers create a relatively large amount of objects.
 The code is pretty complex too implying some amount of CPU overhead.
-Worst of all, this work is done over on every request.
+Moreover, this work is done over **on every request**.

 These asset fingerprints are potentially re-generated on every deploy.
 So they can't be stored in the usual Rails cache.
 I realized that storing the computed paths in a simple hash (in RAM only)